-The PhD programme in Science and Management of Climate Change is jointly organized by Ca’ Foscari University in Venice and the Euro-Mediterranean Center on Climate Change, an integrated, multi-disciplinary frontier research center for understanding, controlling and adapting to Climate Change.
+The PhD programme in Science and Management of Climate Change is a joint initiative between Ca’ Foscari University of Venice, the Euro-Mediterranean Center on Climate Change (CMCC) and Istituto Nazionale di Oceanografia e Geofisica Sperimentale (OGS).

 2nd & 3rd year - research at foreing institutions